sebastienblanc/raincatcher-sync/README.md

-# FeedHenry WFM sync
+# FeedHenry RainCatcher sync

-A sync module for FeedHenry WFM providing :
+A sync module for FeedHenry RainCatcher providing :
 - A Server-side sync module
 - A Front-end (Angular Service) sync module